 You can qualify for a monthly payment plan if you have filed all outstanding tax returns and owe less than $50,000.

 If you owe more than $50,000, you must submit financial information by using Form 433F to qualify for a payment plan.

-Requesting currently not collectible (CNC) status if making payments toward your tax debt would create an undue financial hardship.
-Although you will still be responsible for the debt, attempts to collect money from you will be suspended.
+Requesting currently not collectible (CNC) status if making payments toward your back taxes would create an undue financial hardship.
+Although you will still be responsible for the obligation, attempts to collect money from you will be suspended.
 You will be required to provide proof of your monthly income and expenses as well as assets.
 If CNC status is granted, it will be reviewed periodically and collection activities may be resumed if your financial status changes.
 Penalties and interest will continue to accrue.
 Learn more by calling the IRS at 1-800-829-1040.

-Making an offer in compromise to settle the tax debt for less than the full amount you owe.
+Making an offer in compromise to settle the back taxes for less than the full amount you owe.
 Your offer in compromise can consist of either a lump sum in cash or a periodic payment.
 Keep in mind:

-When reviewing the amount of the offer, the IRS will consider your ability to pay the debt, the value of any assets you own, and your income and expenses.
-To be accepted, the offer must represent the most the IRS will realistically be able to collect from you before the statute of limitations on the debt expires.
+When reviewing the amount of the offer, the IRS will consider your ability to pay the back taxes, the value of any assets you own, and your income and expenses.
+To be accepted, the offer must represent the most the IRS will realistically be able to collect from you before the statute of limitations on the back tasxes expires.

 If your offer is rejected, you have the right to file an appeal by submitting Form 13711.
 Find out if you are a candidate by using the online pre-qualification tool.